 Stretching and Strengthening

 Outside of the RICE method, you can also try gently stretching, massaging, and strengthening the injured ankle.
 Be sure to do this 48 to 72 hours after your initial injury because moving the ankle right away can be harmful.
-Popular strengthening exercises include ankle circles, calf raises, and resistant band work.
+Popular ankle strengthening exercises include ankle circles, calf raises, and resistant band work.

 Over-the-counter anti-inflammatory medications can relieve pain during healing.